0x106/Atlas-Documentation/AtlasDocs/docs/models.md

 - `.dae`
 - `.scn`

-To add a model you can either add it to a CDN and ensure that it is publicly available, or you add it to the Atlas Cloud - which makes it private by default.
+To use a model in your scene it needs to be uploaded to the Atlas Cloud.

-Models are specified in `HTML` using the following syntax:
+Models are specified in your HTML using the usual Atlas syntax:

 ```
 <div -data-atlas-mymodelid></div>